mrugakshiharkare/Analyzing-Apple-Market-Trends-An-EDA-Approach/README.md

 ## 📈 **`Key Insights `**

-`These insights are derived from the exploratory data analysis performed in this project.
+`NOTE: These insights are derived from the exploratory data analysis performed in this project.
 They reflect the patterns observed in the dataset, but further analysis may reveal additional insights.`

 ### 🍎 **1.
 Variety & Grade Preferences**